Radar-Lei/pdfc/README.md

-# PDF Compressor
+# File Compressor

-A tool to compress PDF files, reducing their file size.
+A tool to compress PDF and image files, reducing their file size.

 ## Installation